spartanicus/ndcp-front-website/README.md

-# ndcp-front-website
-NDCP Front-Facing Public Website
+# NDCP Front-Facing Public Website

+`ndcp-front-website`

+This is the repository for the NIAID Discovery and Collaboration Platform public website served from GitHub Pages.

+The site uses Jekyll.